owen-kellie-smith/model-editor/annuity-model/README.md

-# Annuity Model (Declarative)
+# Annuity Model

-## Purpose

-This folder contains a **deliberately simplified, fully declarative annuity cashflow model**.
+A deliberately simplified, fully declarative pension / annuity cashflow model.

-Its sole purpose is to:
-- exercise a **declarative model editor / interpreter**
-- provide a **structurally realistic** but **numerically unambitious** example
-- remain **engine-agnostic** and ultimately **disposable**
+The model exists to exercise the model editor on a structurally realistic example.

-This is **not** a production actuarial model.
+The contents do not represent a production actuarial model.

 ---

-## What this model is
+## Scope and simplifications

+The annuity model is:

+- deterministic and cohort-based
-- Closed (to new entrants) and deterministic
+- closed to new entrants
-- Cohort-based
-- Monthly time steps
+- defined on monthly time steps
-- Immediate and deferred annuities (inferred from age versus annuity start age)
+- immediate or deferred depending on attained age versus annuity start age
+- for level nominal benefits
-- Mortality depends on **sex and integer attained age only**
+- with mortality dependent on sex and integer attained age only
-- No mortality improvements
+- without mortality improvements or lapses
-- No lapses
-- Level nominal benefits
-- Discounting from input spot rates
+- discounted using input spot rates
-- Outputs defined declaratively via grouping requests

-All behaviour is expressed through:
-- variable definitions
-- index sets
-- mappings between them
-- output requirements
+- queried via declarative output requirements

+The model is expressed entirely using construct types supported by the model editor.
-No numerical algorithms are specified here.
+No numerical algorithms or execution semantics are specified.

 ---

-## What this model is **not**

-This directory does **not** contain:

-- executable code
-- solvers or numerical engines
-- performance benchmarks
-- reference implementations
-- “golden” numerical results
-- tolerance-based tests

-Any engine that evaluates this model exists **outside** this directory.

----

-## Repository layout (conceptual)
+## Contents

-This directory contains the following kinds of artefacts:

 - **model/** — declarative model definition (XML, XSD)
 - **data/** — minimal illustrative CSV inputs
-- **examples/** — example run and output specifications (YAML)
+- **examples/** — example run and output specifications
-- **docs/** — human-readable explanations and boundaries
+- **docs/** — explanatory notes and boundaries
-- **tests/** — structural and semantic validation (non-numeric)
+- **tests/** — structural and semantic validation
 - **NOTES.md** — design scratchpad

-Each subfolder includes a `README.md` describing its role a
+Each subdirectory contains a short README.

+---

+## Boundary

+The annuity model defines structure and relationships only.

+Code, numerical methods, optimisation logic, and performance concerns belong to an execution engine and do not appear here.

+Code, numerical methods, optimisation logic, and performance concerns belong to an execution engine and do not appear here.